.png)

 The second difference isn't about features, but about how placements get done.

-Noble is building a proprietary network of authors and publishers — the people who write and manage the articles that LLMs actually cite.
+Noble has built and continues to build a proprietary network of authors and publishers.
+These are the people who write and manage the articles that LLMs actually cite.
 These aren't cold contacts scraped from a database, but established relationships that Noble has developed over time with publishers across categories.

 This is why we deliver a ~95% success rate on securing brand mentions.
 When we reach out to a publisher, it's through a relationship that already exists, with terms and processes that have already been worked out.
 That network keeps growing as LLMs cite new sources.
 Having those relationships solidified is what makes the difference between a mention that lands and an outreach email that gets ignored.